StackableRegiments/analyticalmetlx/docs/guide-groups.md

 <div class="tip">Use <code>show me all my enrolled students</code> for group projects that extend over days or weeks so that temporarily absent students may participate.
 Use <code>Only show me my participating students</code> for group work that is to be done immediately by the students actually present.</div>

 A group page is created after the teacher's current page, and the students are assigned to groups according to rules selected by the teacher.
-Each member of the class will be allocated into one and only one group.
+Each member of the class will be assigned to one and only one group.
 The teacher will not be in any group but will be able to see all the content from all of them.

 A member of a group (student) can only see content from the other group members (students) and the teacher.